chloenott/chloenott/README.md

 ## About Me

 Hi!
 I’m Chloe (they/she).
-My life at the moment is all things software development.
-I am a software development sponge.
-I want to learn how to develop better software.
-I want to help develop great software with others for others.

-I am coming from an atypical background.
-My degree is in physics.
-I was a manufacturing engineer for a few years.
-I can probably offer a unique perspective as a result, or at the very least, a LinkedIn skills list that keeps hitting the number-of-skills cap.
+My degree is in physics, was a manufacturing engineer for a bit, and now I’m burning up time making a website/game/thing of sorts that I wish existed.
+It’ll be sweet, I promise.
+Maybe.

-Want to do a practice whiteboard with me?
-Feel free to bug me!
 Want to be convinced to watch Gundam Unicorn?
 Feel free to bug me!

 ## Links